About Us

 When our family returned to the US in 1996, I held a series of positions before arriving at Christian Home Care.
 While the children were younger, I had mainly part-time positions with almost full-time hours.
 I was a Director of Lay Ministry at our church and did pastoral visits, among other things.
 During this time, my mother passed away.
 In the next several years, I held various professional positions.
 I was also raising two active children and looking after three elderly family members: my father, and a beloved Aunt and Uncle.
 I was a CSR for a local software company, so I learned more about technology.
 In the middle of that job, I returned to school to pursue a computer technology endorsement.
 After that, I became a Development Associate at the Toledo Symphony and learned a lot about organizational finance, budgets, etc. I needed to move on to full-time employment, and a job was offered at a local medical imaging company.
 I became a traveling rep calling on doctors ‘ offices and hospitals.
 So I became comfortable talking to physicians and being in hospitals, offices and other facilities.

-Learning what is quality senior care at home
+Learning what quality senior care at home is

 Let’s segue back to my personal life, where I’m looking after three of my elders.
 After my Uncle passed away, my Aunt went into a facility because she was not safe to be on her own.
 She had a series of falls.
 We decided to move her into a facility because I knew the day would come when my father would probably need to live with me.
 I would often visit my aunt to spend time with her, do her hair, and polish her nails.
 Every time I visited my Aunt, she always told me she wanted to come home and live with me.
 I really wish she could have.